BrunoZell/CollectiveIntelligence/readme.md

 type Ask = Scene -> Fulfillment
 ```

-And _Ask_ is considered filled if the current moments _Scene_ of the asking user satisfies the predicate.
+An _Ask_ is considered filled if the current moments _Scene_ of the asking user satisfies the predicate.

 An _Ask_ is active until its cancellation policy is triggered.